Category Archives: Philadelphia

 I stopped by my friend and neighbor Chris Wright‘s frame building studio on one of those abnormally warm January days we had here in Philly.
 Unfortunately he was between builds so mostly what I shot were just some details, I’ll be sure to visit again when he’s working on something good but enjoy these for now.

-Filed under bicycles, field report, Philadelphia, photography
+Filed under bike, field report, Philadelphia, photography

 Tweed Ride Philadelphia IV